dis-moi/extension/README.md

   - `user` A generated unique identifier.
   - `serviceMessage` The last time you saw the service message, to avoid showing it up again.
 - `matches: ['*://*/*']` To _potentially_ notify you on any page you are visiting.
-  > In the near future we wan't to use the [declarative content API](https://developer.chrome.com/extensions/declarativeContent), to avoid injecting js anywhere and further protect your private life (see #275).
+  > In the near future we wan't to use the [declarative content API](https://developer.chrome.com/extensions/declarativeContent), to avoid injecting Js everywhere and further protect your private life (see #275).

 ## Development